 Critics have argued that The Sun is not a psychological film, but I do believe that Sokurov was intending to do a character study with his piece, and I furthermore believe that he has succeeded in delivering one.
 Hirohito remains a undecipherable character not because Sokurov did not approach him thoroughly , but because some characters (and Viorel in Cristi Puiu’s Aurora has proven that) are not fully decipherable…

-Regarding the realisation of the film, Sokurov was clearly facing a difficult shooting since he was not able to dub Russian actors for the The Sun, which is a technique he applied for Moloch (although admittedly there, the final product is far from being perfect).
-Sokurov has shot 3 films in Japan (1996-1999) before, but neither of them recquired a work with dialogue as thorough as The Sun.
-From the very beginning of the movie, the characters seem rather lost on screen, which initially gives the impression that the actors do not feel comfortable in their roles (or that the viewer does not feel comfortable with them acting), but the resulting awkardness somehow seems adequate regarding the atmosphere of war-torn Japan.
+Regarding the realization of the film, Sokurov was clearly facing a difficult shooting since he was not able to dub Russian actors for the The Sun, which is a technique he applied for Moloch (although admittedly there, the final product is far from being perfect).
+Sokurov has shot 3 films in Japan (1996-1999) before, but neither of them was as reliant on dialog as The Sun.
+From the very beginning of the movie, the characters seem rather lost on screen, which initially gives the impression that the actors do not feel comfortable in their roles (or that the viewer does not feel comfortable with them acting), but the resulting awkwardness somehow seems adequate regarding the atmosphere of war-torn Japan.
 Issei Ogata’s impression of Hirohito is well-rehearsed, but overall lacking the subtleness that might have given the movie a more diversified psychological experience.
 The camera work (conducted by Sokurov himself) on the other hand is rather reserved.
 It is kept in gray tones, only as the film advances does Sokurov’s tragic figure appear in natural lighting.
 This relative lack of the presence of the sun in the film reflects Hirohito’s utopian wish for a life in harmony with nature – no place on earth being further away from the fulfillment of his desire than postwar Japan…